 For further information see the Department’s terms and conditions for the grants.

 Grants are available from the local authority if 2 or more householders get together to provide their homes and farms with a water system where none exists.
 A committee that represents the scheme members must propose the scheme and the local authority must approve it.
 The amount of grant payable depends on where the scheme is located.
 Check with your local authority for details of your area.
 Generally, a grant will cover 85% of the cost, with a limit of €7,650 for each house in the scheme.
 The group members must cover the balance, but costs can be kept down if members can do some of the work themselves.

 An annual subsidy is available for the running costs of the group water scheme.
 This must be approved by the local authority.
-The amount of subsidy is 100% of the qualifying expenditure up to the following limits:
+The subsidy is:

 How to apply